-Certain items such as foreign currency translation adjustment, unrealized gains and losses on certain investments in debt and equity securities and minimum pension liability adjustments are presented as separate components of shareholders' equity.
+Certain items such as unrealized gains and losses on certain investments in debt and equity securities and minimum pension liability adjustments are presented as separate components of shareholders' equity.
 The current period change in these items is included in other comprehensive income and separately reported in the financial statements.
-Accumulated other comprehensive loss, as reflected in the Consolidated Balance Sheets under the equity section, is comprised of a minimum pension liability adjustment of \$1,641,000, net of tax, at March 31, 2007 and \$2,158,000, net of tax, at December 31, 2006.
+Accumulated other comprehensive loss, as reflected in the Consolidated Balance Sheets under the equity section, is comprised of a minimum pension liability adjustment of \$1,641,000, net of tax, at September 29, 2007 and \$2,158,000, net of tax, at December 31, 2006.